 If you move within your country, your ESTA is still valid.
 Before traveling to the USA, you should always make sure that your ESTA is still valid.

-As soon as you get a new passport, your previous ESTA becomes invalid.
-It is irrelevant if your ESTA is still valid because your travel authorization is directly linked to your passport.
-A new passport means that you must apply for a new ESTA.
+As soon as you get a new passport, your previous ESTA becomes invalid because your travel authorization is directly linked to your passport.
+Therefore, a new passport means that you must apply for a new ESTA.

-On each trip to the USA, you can stay for up to 90 days with an ESTA.
-The length of your stay in the USA is decided by the border officer on the border.
-This means the they decide if you get to stay for the full 90 days or have the right to give you less days.
-It is important to be able to show a return flight ending in a country other than Mexico, Canada or any in the Caribbean.
+An ESTA allows you to stay in the US for up to 90 days on each trip.
+However, the length of your stay in the USA is determined by the border officer.
+This means that they decide if you can stay for the full 90 days or if they give you fewer days.
+By the way: It is important that you have a return flight ending in a country other than Mexico, Canada, or a country in the Caribbean.

-When traveling with an ESTA, try to spend more time in your home country between trips to the USA.
-Bring proof of your connections to your home country like work or housing contracts.
+When traveling with an ESTA, try to spend a lot of time in your home country between your trips to the USA.
+Also, bring proof of your bonds to your home country, such as work or housing contracts.

-If your ESTA expires during your trip to the United States, you should also check the allowed length of time on your entry stamp, which you will receive in your passport at the airport.
-It is possible that the US border official will not grant you the regular 90-day stay, but will adjust your entry permit to the validity of your ESTA.
+However, after arriving in the US, be sure to check the allowed length of stay on your entry stamp and in the digital I-94 entry form.
+The US border official may not grant you the regular stay period of 90 days but adjust the entry permit to the validity of your ESTA.

 Even if your ESTA does not necessarily have to be valid for your entire stay in the USA, your passport must not expire during your stay!
 If you are a citizen of a country that belongs to the "Six Months Club" - such as Germany e.g. - your passport must be valid for at least the duration of your stay including the day of departure.